RFM-Editing: Rectified Flow Matching for Text-guided Audio Editing: Proposed Method

 \subsection{Instruction-Driven Editing}

-At inference, we leverage the trained diffusion model to perform audio editing conditioned on an original audio $x_{\text{input}}$ and a textual instruction $\mathcal{I}$, without requiring the full target description, as done in \cite{jia2025audioeditor, manor2024zero}. $x_{\text{input}}$ is first encoded by the VAE into a latent representation $x_T$, while the instruction is embedded into a vector $E_{\mathcal{I}}$ using the LoRA-tuned Flan-T5 encoder.
+At inference, we leverage the trained model to perform audio editing conditioned on the original audio $X_{\text{original}}$ and a textual instruction $\mathcal{I}$, without requiring the full target description, as done in \cite{jia2025audioeditor, manor2024zero}. $X_{\text{orig\_mel}}$ is first encoded by the VAE into a latent representation $x_{\text{orig}}$, while the instruction is embedded into a vector $E_{\mathcal{I}}$ using the LoRA-tuned Flan-T5 encoder.

 Instead of initializing the sampling process from pure Gaussian noise, we adopt a more flexible initialization strategy inspired by DDPM/DDIM inversion.
 Since audio editing aims to preserve most of the original content rather than synthesizing entirely new audio from scratch, the initial state should retain partial information from the original input to better preserve unedited regions.
-Specifically, we define the starting point $x_{\text{start}}$ along the rectified interpolation path from noise $\epsilon$ to the original audio latent $x_T$:
+Specifically, we define the starting point $x_{\text{start}}$ along the rectified interpolation path from noise $\epsilon$ to the original audio latent $x_{\text{orig}}$:

 where $t_{\text{start}}$ is a small adjustable parameter and we set $t_{\text{start}}=0.01$ in our model.
 This facilitates faithful editing by preserving non-editable regions during denoising, resulting in better consistency between the edited and original audio.
 Thus, the sampling interval becomes $t \in [t_{\text{start}}, 1]$.
-At each step $t$, the noisy latent $x_t$ is concatenated with the original latent $x_T$ along the channel dimension and passed to the trained UNet, along with the current time step $t$ and instruction embedding $E_{\mathcal{I}}$.
-The UNet predicts the instantaneous velocity field $\mathbf{v}_\theta^*(x_t \oplus x_T, t, E_\mathcal{I})$, which is used by a continuous-time Euler solver to iteratively update the latent:
+At each step $t$, the noisy latent $x_t$ is concatenated with the original latent $x_{\text{orig}}$ along the channel dimension and passed to the trained U-Net, along with the current time step $t$ and instruction embedding $E_{\mathcal{I}}$.
+The U-Net predicts the instantaneous velocity field $\mathbf{v}_\theta^*(x_t \oplus x_{\text{orig}}, t, E_\mathcal{I})$, which is used by a continuous-time Euler solver to iteratively update the latent:

-By iterating this update until $t=1$, we obtain the final edited latent $x_0^*$.
-Finally, $x_0^*$ is decoded by the VAE decoder to reconstruct the log-mel spectrogram of the edited audio.
-A HiFi-GAN vocoder \cite{kong2020hifi} is then used to convert the spectrogram into a waveform, producing the final edited audio output.
+Iterating this update until $t=1$, we obtain the target latent $x_{\text{tar}}^*$.
+Finally, $x_{\text{tar}}^*$ is decoded by the VAE decoder to reconstruct the log-mel spectrogram of the edited audio.
+The vocoder \cite{lee2022bigvgan} is then used to convert the spectrogram into a waveform, producing the final edited audio output.